Edwin2021-96/encryption_decryption_code/README.md

 # Encryption/Decryption Code
 Made an encryption/decryption (and other stuff) program.
 Need help with making a GUI out of it though so if you have any suggestions or anything I can improve, then let me know :)

+Disclaimer: the text mentions financial information but the code holds no financial information about me.
+Hope this clears things up :)

 Scripts

 filename_transformer.py: